Image 1 of 5

 The talisman: Wear this as a reminder that authority is not performance.
 A goddess painted in faded colour on a tomb wall, claimed by the most powerful woman of her age — sovereignty that doesn't need to announce itself to be real.

-All of our pieces are handmade in London to order.
+Materials: Engraved pendant, 2mm faceted emerald.
+Available in sterling silver or gold vermeil.
+All pieces are handmade in London to order.
 Current lead time is two weeks.